 DTZ Investors (DTZI) is a specialist asset manager with a 50-year track record of creating value for clients across global real estate markets.
 DTZI manages €15bn ($17bn) of assets for a range of high-profile institutional investor clients.
 With a team of over 100 personnel in its main offices in London, Paris and Tokyo, DTZI offers multiple real estate investment solutions for clients including commingled funds, separate accounts, club deals and fund-of-funds.

 Investment principles & strategy

-DTZI generates long-term superior returns for clients by customising an integrated service that marries their investment objectives with a detailed knowledge of real estate markets and the value-creation process.
+DTZI generates long-term superior returns for clients by customising an integrated service that marries their investment objectives with a detailed knowledge of real estate markets, responsible investment and the value-creation process.
 Our approach relies on five key beliefs:

 Take controllable risks – We have strong processes to identify, price and manage risk.
 We assess returns at an asset level and balance risk at the portfolio level.
 We avoid location and credit risk and take on leasing and obsolescence risk that can be priced and managed.

 Persistence pays – Strong processes and detailed due diligence avoid mistakes, secure value and ensure liquidity in portfolios.
 We marry strong processes with a two-stage governance process that assesses price and risk on all transactions over the very long term.